Delivered study plan 2025/2026

 Description: This course will critically analyze the design of interconnection networks for large-scale datacenters and HPC systems, focusing on the trade-offs between topology metrics (e.g., diameter, bisection bandwidth) and the resulting network contention and latency for massive communication patterns.
 We will discuss collective operations, at the backbone of every large-scale application, and how their performance is affected by network topology.

-The PhD programme in Computer Science organizes numerous seminars within highly specialised and advanced educational tracks on various hot topics, in collaboration with leading national and international scholars in the field.
+The PhD program in Computer Science organizes numerous seminars within highly specialized and advanced educational tracks on various hot topics, in collaboration with leading national and international faculty in the field.

-The full list of delivered seminars is available in the dedicated section.
+The complete list of delivered seminars is available in the dedicated section.

-PhD candidates engage daily in development, reporting, and documentation tasks within both external and internal projects of the Department.
-Notably, some have had the opportunity to gain experience in industrial or governmental environments, thereby strengthening their skills in managing non-academic systems.
+PhD students engage daily in development activities, reporting, and documentation production within projects both external and internal to the Department.
+It is noteworthy that some of them have also had the opportunity to gain experience in industrial or governmental contexts, strengthening their skills in managing systems that are not strictly academic.

-Among teaching-related activities, PhD students often have the opportunity to supervise and guide Bachelor’s and Master’s thesis students, both during project development and during the preparation of the written dissertation.
-This activity allows them to obtain recognition as “Co-supervisor”.
+Among teaching activities, PhD students often have the opportunity to supervise and guide bachelor’s and master’s students in the development of their projects and in the writing of their final thesis.
+This activity allows them to obtain the recognition of “Co-supervisor”.

 © Università degli Studi di Roma "La Sapienza" - Piazzale Aldo Moro 5, 00185 Roma